leonjalfon1/monitoring-template/README.md

 # Monitoring with Prometheus, Alertmanager and Grafana
 ---

+## Description

+ - This monitoring solution will deploy prometheus, alertmanager and grafana by using docker-compose.
+ - All the data is stored in docker volumes for data persistence

 ## Installation

  - To install the monitoring solution run the command below in the repository root folder: